Who is Margot Fonteyn?

 This support ensures that the competition can provide valuable opportunities to young male dancers and maintain its high standards.

-Interested individuals and organizations can become supporters or sponsors by contacting the Royal Academy of Dance.
-By contributing to this prestigious event, supporters help preserve the legacy of Dame Margot Fonteyn and foster the next generation of ballet talent.
+Interested individuals and organizations can contact the Royal Academy of Dance to become supporters or sponsors.
+By contributing to this prestigious event, supporters help preserve Dame Margot Fonteyn’s legacy and foster the next generation of ballet talent.

 Legacy and Honors

 Dame Margot Fonteyn’s legacy is marked by numerous honors and accolades that reflect her extraordinary contributions to ballet.
 In 1956, she was made a Dame Commander of the Order of the British Empire, a prestigious recognition of her services to the art form.
-Her appointment as Prima Ballerina Assoluta by Queen Elizabeth II in 1979 further solidified her status as one of the greatest dancers of her generation.
+In 1979, Queen Elizabeth II appointed her Prima Ballerina Assoluta, further solidifying her status as one of the greatest dancers of her generation.

-Fonteyn’s influence extended beyond the stage through her television performances, which brought ballet to a broader audience.
-Fonteyn’s talent for engaging with viewers and conveying the beauty of ballet inspired countless budding dancers, ensuring her legacy’s continuation for future generations.
+Fonteyn’s influence extended beyond the stage through her television performances, which introduced ballet to a broader audience.
+Her talent for engaging with viewers and conveying the beauty of ballet-inspired countless budding dancers, ensuring her legacy will continue for future generations.

 Summary